tsaomao/JavaScript-and-p5/README.md

 Primarily for learning using JavaScript with p5.js and matter.js.

 Testable versions should live at WebDAV-powered web hosting location [on my web host](http://www.malcolmgin.com/CodingTrain/).
 Will try to maintain an index.html for browsing, but for now you may need to infer/explore WebDAV folder structure from this repository.

+See <a href="http://www.malcolmgin.com/CodingTrain/directory.html">directory.html</a> for more links, context, and remarks.